lockss/lockss-rtd-portal/docs/software/turtles/configuring.rst

    For detailed information about plugin set catalog definitions, see :ref:`Plugin Set Catalog Definition Reference`.

 If you are working with multiple :term:`plugin set`\s, and even if you are working with just one, it is convenient to list one or more plugin sets in a :term:`plugin set catalog`.
-A :ref:`plugin set catalog definition` looks like this:
+A :term:`plugin set catalog definition` looks like this:

 .. code-block:: yaml